 You will find these two documents in the Git repository:

-Step by Step Deployment Guide-Part1-Integrating AWS Services and Marketplace Solutions to Deploy a BYOD-Cloud Based Analytical System – An End to End Solution.pdf
+Step by Step Deployment Guide-Part1.pdf

-Step by Step Deployment Guide-Part2-Integrating AWS Services and Marketplace Solutions to Deploy a BYOD-Cloud Based Analytical System – An End to End Solution.pdf
+Step by Step Deployment Guide-Part2.pdf

 Document 4 — Project 2: Building a Data Pipeline

 The Project 2 document will guide you through the steps for generating the data required for the end-to-end data flow and for the required analytic and machine learning.
 It will also walk you through setting up the data flow processes through various components, like Amazon S3, Amazon Redshift, MySQL, and ATTUNITY CloudBeam.